 It’s not unusual for a bisexual woman to be unidentifiable at first glance.

-Unfortunately for me, and many others, being open and honest about who you are and who you desire doesn't eliminate the longstanding cognitive dissonance that straight men experience when you try to inform them of this.
+Unfortunately for me, and many others, being open and honest doesn’t eliminate the longstanding cognitive dissonance that straight men experience when you try to inform them of this.

-Just last week a guy friend of mine—and I'm using the term "friend" very loosely— texted me and asked me if I'm bi.
-Out of the blue, I might add.
-I quickly prepared for the f*ckery that was about to ensue and started to consider that a learning opportunity for my “friend."
+Just last week a guy friend of mine—and I’m using the term "friend" very loosely— texts me and asks me if I’m bi, out of the blue, I might add.
+I quickly prepare for the f*ckery that is about to ensue and start to consider this a learning opportunity for my “friend.”

+My first reaction isn’t visceral, although my temper was reaching a boil.
 I remained cool and politely began to educate him on all the ways that women do just fine enjoying sex in the absence of men.
-And then, I respectfully declined his offer and sent him on his way with a “now go f*ck yourself, have a nice day" text.
+And then, I respectfully declined his offer and send him on his way with a “now go f*ck yourself, have a nice day” text.

-They assume that I must've had a threesome before, or I'm at least interested in having one.
-They want to know how many girls I've been with.
-They may start scouring the room to identify which girl looks like my type or feel compelled to ask about my religious beliefs.
-Or worse, they misinterpret me owning my sexuality as an invitation for them to “explore" their own sexuality using my body.
+They assume that I must’ve had a threesome before, or I’m at least interested in having one.
+They want to know many girls I’ve been with, they may start scouring the room to identify what girl looks like my type, or feel compelled to ask about my religious beliefs.
+Or worse, they misinterpret me owning my sexuality as an invitation for them to “explore” their own sexuality using my body.

 The overarching theme in all of this?

 Women should be allowed to own their sexuality without being deemed sexual deviants.
-It perpetuates the idea that there's a “norm" to deviate from.
-I'm not knocking open relationships or promiscuity.
-In fact, women should feel empowered in expressing their sexuality.
-But monogamy and bisexuality are not mutually exclusive, in the same way that women's agency cannot be trivialized to the heterosexual women's refusal to be objectified by men.
+It perpetuates the idea that there’s a “norm” to deviate from.
+I’m not knocking open relationships or promiscuity.
+Women should feel empowered in expressing their sexuality.
+But monogamy and bisexuality are not mutually exclusive.
+In the same way that women’s agency cannot be trivialized to the heterosexual women’s refusal to be objectified by men.